arnarg/nixidy/README.md

 > Kind of sounds like Nix CD.

+Manage an entire Kubernetes cluster like it's NixOS, with the help of Argo CD.

 ## Why?

 It's desirable to manage Kubernetes clusters in a declarative way using a git repository as a source of truth for manifests that should be deployed into the cluster.
 One popular solution that is often used to achieve this goal is [Argo CD](https://argo-cd.readthedocs.io/).